-After working with successful men and women all over the world, I’ve learned that there are 3 common alterations for clothing- no matter your body type, location, profession.
+As a menswear consultant who has worked with successful men all over the world, I’ve learned that there are 3 common alterations for men’s clothing – no matter your body type, location, or profession.

-These common clothing alterations can immediately take your look to the next-level instantly and are very common for tailors to complete.
+These common clothing alterations can immediately take your look to the next level and are common for tailors.

-In this article I’m going to be sharing with you the 3 most common clothing alterations that my clients need.
+In this article I’m going to share the 3 most common clothing alterations that my menswear clients need.

 I believe that you can create a system for your style to make it more fun, approachable and easy to manage.
 In my 3 step system, FIT is one of the components to concentrate on and invest in.

 So why do you need to focus on getting the right fit?